garrandall/popular-music-data/tracks/i-like-it-jomanda.md

 And make it more than just a dream

-Ooh, and I like it
+Oh, and I like it
-You send chills up my spine every time I take one look at you Ooh, and I like it
+You send chills up my spine every time I take one look at you Oh, and I like it
-Ooh, and I like it
+Oh, and I like it

 Boy, let me run this by you, just one more time